This Is How Long You Need to Hold a Plank to Help Flatten Your Belly

-Finally.
-The six-pack you’ve always dreamed of is only a plank (or two!) away.
-You might have mastered the plank upgrades that can reshape your body.
-But there’s just one catch: While the act of planking is pretty straightforward, how long you should actually hold one is probably a bit less clear.
+Yes, you might have mastered the plank upgrades that can reshape your body.
+But there’s just one catch: While the act of planking is pretty straightforward, how long you should actually hold a plank is probably a bit less clear.
 Thankfully, the experts have you covered.

 However, keep in mind that if you’re new to planking, you don’t want to risk injuring yourself in the name of a slimmer waistline.
 “As with any exercise, proper form reduces the risk of injury.
 Allowing your hips to drop puts you at risk of hyperextension of the spine which can result in back pain,” Sklar explains.
 “Imagine a straight line through your body passing from your ears through your shoulder, hips, knees, and down to your ankles.”